ekaterinburgdev/map/README.md

 ## About

-> This is a technical pre-release for collecting feedback, not an analysis tool.
+> 🚧 This is a technical release for collecting feedback, not an analysis tool

-There are a lot of interesting objects and buidlings in Ekaterinburg.
-We have collected several layers of data so that urbanists have easy access to them and can analyze them
+The map contains layers of data about objects in the city so that urbanists can easily access them to work with them.

 ### Features